Timothe-calvin/bot/README.md

 7:cleaned code and added more async commands to ensure await commands worked in pulling quotes for bible commands 8:added music.js (haven't added it into code yet breaks index code when added) 9:updated .gitignore
+10: Added Ai into the bot to have a functional chat